MoebiusThrip/historian/README.md

 # Historian

-Historian is a python script to simulate the double slit experiment using mildly constrained random walks.
+Historian is a python script meant to simulate the double slit experiment using mildly constrained random walks.

 ### Working hypothesis